particles4dev-team/meteor-famous-flex/README.md

-Exports all classes as global symbols ijzerenhein.*
+Exports all classes as global symbols ijzerenhein.* and using the global famous.* symbols.

     ijzerenhein.FlexScrollView = require('./src/FlexScrollView');
     ijzerenhein.FlowLayoutNode = require('./src/FlowLayoutNode');